 As such, with an industry super fund, you could enjoy better terms when it comes to returns, fees, and charges.
 Additionally, historical average returns of industry super funds tend to be higher over the longer term than retail super funds.
-Reinvested profits, lower fees that minimise balance erosion, and higher returns essentially mean you are more likely to have more benefits available - possibly tens of thousands of dollars or more - in retirement.
+Reinvested profits, lower fees that minimise balance erosion, and higher returns essentially mean you are more likely to have more benefits available.

 Industry super funds have substantial investments in unlisted assets, such as infrastructure.
 Indirectly, your super may boost the Australian economy in helping to create jobs and building roads, airports, bridges, and public transport - while providing security through diversification and generating an attractive return for your retirement nest egg.

 Most industry super funds are open to anyone, but some smaller funds might only accept you as a member if you work in a certain industry, such as health or a trade.
 The best way to know for certain is to contact the fund.